waylan/HTMLTree/README.rst

     pip install https://github.com/waylan/HTMLTree/archive/master.zip

 Note that this is currently **alpha** software and not yet hosted on PyPI.
-As such, the above command downloads the source code from Github.
-Upon a stabel release, the package will become available from PyPI.
+As such, the above command downloads the source code from GitHub.
+Upon a stable release, the package will become available from PyPI.

 Usage